cugalord/SFL-TPO/src/native/README.md

 The module structure is as follows:
 - The `application` directory contains the implementation of the necessary views and controllers for the GUI.
-- The `res` direcotry contains the necessary resources for the GUI, such as different icons.
+- The `res` directory contains the necessary resources for the GUI, such as different icons.

 ## 3. Building